 Demolition contracts are entered into on a project by project basis, so NASDI does not have continuing contractual commitments with its demolition customers beyond the terms of the current contract.
 We benefit from key relationships with certain general and construction contractors in the Boston market.
 We also benefit from our reputation in the Boston market developed over years of successfully performing on projects.
-Both of these aspects of the business were developed and are maintained by the president of NASDI's parent customers or obtain new customers based on NASDI's reputation would reduce the revenue and profitability from demolition contracts.
+Both of these aspects of the business were developed and are maintained by the president of NASDI's parent company.
+The inability to maintain relationships with these customers or obtain new customers based on NASDI's reputation would reduce the revenue and profitability from demolition contracts.
 The inability of NASDI to retain this individual would have a material adverse affect on NASDI's current customer relationships and reputation.